Aritemis/AsteroidsRedone/README.md

 It currently stores all data locally and has no online features, but I ever have the resources for an online database I will probably change that.

-The finished version will have many features, including but not limited to..
+If I ever get around to it, the finished version will have many features.
+Including but not limited to..

     - Various Instructions
     - Arcade Mode